mpv-player/mpv/DOCS/man/en/ao.rst

         Set the name of the mixer element (default: ``Master``).
 This is for example ``PCM`` or ``Master``.
     ``mixer-index=<number>``
         Set the index of the mixer channel (default: 0).
-Consider the output "``amixer scontrols``", then the index is the number that follows the name of the element.
+Consider the output of "``amixer scontrols``", then the index is the number that follows the name of the element.